-a.
-Errors and Omissions Coverage. eXp carries comprehensive errors and omissions ("E&O") insurance coverage in each state in which eXp conducts business.
+- Errors and Omissions Coverage. eXp carries comprehensive errors and omissions ("E&O") insurance coverage in each state in which eXp conducts business.
 This coverage provides varying degrees of protection against claims solely arising out of eXp's and its real estate agents' performance of Professional Services (as that term is defined in the applicable E&O policy ("E&O Policy")).
 However, even though eXp's E&O insurance coverage may typically cover such claims, Agent agrees to defend, indemnify and hold Indemnitees (defined below) harmless against any and all claims, as more fully set forth in Section 11, below.
-In addition, there may be certain states whose regulatory regimes, and/or in which the terms of eXp's E&O Policy, require an additional state-specific addendum to be executed between eXp and Agent as a condition for there being a possibility of any coverage under the E&O Policy.

-b.
-Legal Expense Reimbursement; Offset. eXp reserves the right to seek reimbursement from Agent (the "Legal Expense Reimbursement") in any matter that causes eXp to incur legal fees and/or costs, regardless of whether or not the matter is covered under one or more of eXp's insurance policies. eXp, with the assistance of eXp's Carrier, shall make all determinations as to, 1) the likelihood of coverage under eXp's insurance policies in connection with any actual or potential claim against eXp and/or Agent, and 2) whether a conflict of interest exists between eXp and Agent in relation to any actual or potential claim against eXp and/or Agent.
+In addition, there may be certain states whose regulatory regimes, and/or in which the terms of eXp's E&O Policy, require an additional state-specific addendum to be executed between eXp and Agent as a condition for there being a possibility of any coverage under the E&O Policy. - Legal Expense Reimbursement; Offset. eXp reserves the right to seek reimbursement from Agent (the "Legal Expense Reimbursement") in any matter that causes eXp to incur legal fees and/or costs, regardless of whether or not the matter is covered under one or more of eXp's insurance policies. eXp, with the assistance of eXp's Carrier, shall make all determinations as to, 1) the likelihood of coverage under eXp's insurance policies in connection with any actual or potential claim against eXp and/or Agent, and 2) whether a conflict of interest exists between eXp and Agent in relation to any actual or potential claim against eXp and/or Agent.
 Agent's obligation to reimburse eXp for the Legal Expense Reimbursement is a distinct obligation from Agent's indemnification obligations under Section 11, below; Agent's reimbursement of the Legal Expense Reimbursement, as set forth in this Section 10.b, does not offset, satisfy, release, or otherwise abate Agent's indemnification, defense, and hold harmless obligations under Section 11, below.
-Even where Agent does not believe the claim or cause of action has merit and/or does not believe any money should be expended in the defense, resolution, or satisfaction of the matter, Agent agrees in advance, by signing this ICA, that he or she will reimburse eXp for the Legal Expense Reimbursement from eXp.
-Agent may elect to have all or any portion of the Legal Expense Reimbursement within thirty (30) days of receipt of a request for reimbursement from eXp.
-Agent may elect to have all or any portion of the Legal Expense Reimbursement within the 30-day period then eXp may exercise its rights of reimbursement and offset as set forth under Section 16, below.
+Even where Agent does not believe the claim or cause of action has merit and/or does not believe any money should be expended in the defense, resolution, or satisfaction of the matter, Agent agrees in advance, by signing this ICA, that he or she will reimburse eXp for the Legal Expense Reimbursement within thirty (30) days of receipt of a request for reimbursement from eXp.
+Agent may elect to have all or any portion of the Legal Expense Reimbursement withheld from any commissions and/or revenue share payments due Agent in lieu of making payment directly to eXp.
+However, if Agent does not reimburse eXp directly within the 30-day period then eXp may exercise its rights of reimbursement and offset as set forth under Section 16, below.